 Infinity Lifestyle Brands

 Infinity Lifestyle Brands represents a vast portfolio of fashion, home and consumer electronic brands including Starter Athletic, Pillowtex Mills Corporation, Linens & Things, Sharper Image, Polaroid and more.
-Specializing in the acquisition and repositioning of "mismanaged, underutilized or dormant consumer brands," the company also owns and operates several affiliate businesses that manufacture, merchandise and distribute products worldwide.
+Specializing in the acquisition and repositioning of "mismanaged, underutilized or dormant consumer brands," the company also owns and operates several affiliate businesses that manufacture, merchandise and

 As a first-time exhibitor, Infinity Lifestyle Brands will use Licensing Expo to further maximize the value of its consumer brands and intellectual property.